 Seed saving is one of the lost arts to many modern gardeners.
 It's my aim to change that.
-Learning how to seed save is one of the most important things you can do for you self-reliance, preparedness, and frugal nature.
+Learning how to seed save is one of the most important skills you can do for you self-reliance, preparedness, and frugal nature.
 It's also an important tradition we're in danger of losing.

 I post new episodes every other Friday morning.
 You can subscribe via RSS and receive every episode for free.